Shellyspike/Primo/Primo.CronExpression_en.md

 - **Get all runs interval**: Calculates and returns all run intervals based on the specified CRON expression.
 - **Get next run times**: Determines and returns a list of the next task runs.
 - **Get next run time**: Determines the time of the next task run.

+To use an element, simply drag it into the workspace of your Primo RPA Studio project.

 ### Element Properties